Which day suits you?

 "I've never been to any martial art classes before and with a bit of nervousness I attended my first class.
 I was amazed how friendly but professional the instructors are — other students are just like you and me."

 Yes — experienced martial artists often find Krav Maga a natural complement to their existing training.
 The KMG system doesn't ask you to unlearn what you already know.
 What it adds is a framework for applying your skills in real, unpredictable scenarios — weapons, multiple attackers, stress — without the constraints of a sporting ruleset.
-Many Krav Maga Auckland members have backgrounds in Karate, Taekwondo, BJJ, boxing, or MMA and find the scenario-based training and de-escalation focus useful additions to their toolkit.
+Many Krav Maga Auckland members have backgrounds in karate, taekwondo, BJJ, boxing, or MMA.

 Krav Maga Global (KMG) is the internationally recognised system founded by Eyal Yanilov — the senior student of Imi Lichtenfeld, the founder of Krav Maga.
 KMG maintains the curriculum and certification standards globally.
-Training at a KMG-certified academy like Krav Maga Auckland means the techniques, structure, and progression are consistent with the same system taught internationally — not a watered-down or locally invented version.
+Training at a KMG-certified school like Krav Maga Auckland means the techniques, structure, and progression are consistent with the same system taught in 60+ countries — not a watered-down or locally invented version.

 More questions?
-See our homepage FAQ for general questions about training, fitness and class location, or read about Krav Maga for women's self-defence if that's specifically what you're looking for.
+See our homepage FAQ for general questions about training and fitness, or read about Krav Maga for women's self-defence if that's specifically what you're looking for.

 Krav Maga Auckland · North Shore

-No commitment, no prior experience needed.
+No prior experience needed.
 Book in, join the group, and see what the training is actually like.